researchsoft/website/CONTRIBUTING.md

 | Egypt | Cairo |

 **Note**:  the text in the table can be further formatted.
-For example, links, inline code (words or phrases in backtics only, not code blocks)
+For example, links, inline code (words or phrases in backticks only, not code blocks)

 ## Adding an image